Actindo-AG/Documentation/RetailSuiteAccounting/Operation/15_ProvideAccountingData.md

 ## Export the data for DATEV

-Accounting data can be exported into a DATEV CSV compatible file to be later imported in DATEV software for further processing.
+Accounting data can be exported into a DATEV CSV-compatible file to be later imported in DATEV software for further processing.

 #### Prerequisites